emreozb/TFKerasClassification-LendingClub/README.md

 This still didn’t really inform us if there is a strong relationship between employment length and being charged off.
 I wanted to see the percentage of charge offs per category.
 It essentially informs us what percent of people per employment category didn’t pay back their loan.

-**Bar plot - Percentage of Charged Off vs Fully Paid (Employment Length)**

-All the bars are almost the same height in the bar plot.
+**Bar plot - Percentage of Charged Off vs Fully Paid (Employment Length):** All the bars are almost the same height in the bar plot.
 There is not that much information or differentiation between employment lengths.
 I noticed that Charge Off rates are extremely similar across all employment lengths so I dropped the emp_length column.

 I reviewed the title column vs the purpose column to see if this was repeated information.
 After I checked the entries in both column, I noticed that both column has basically same information so it makes sense to just drop the title column.